chochy2001/ImageToBinary/README.md

 # English Version
-# Image to Binary Converter
+# Video Animation to Binary Converter

-This project is an image to binary converter developed in Go.
-It allows you to convert an image in PNG format to a binary representation based on a specified threshold.
+This project is a video animation to binary converter developed in Go.
+It allows you to convert a series of images representing a video animation into a binary representation suitable for use in VHDL with a VGA controller using ROMs.

 ## Project Structure